 “We believe that this new data, in conjunction with our revised estimates of global trade volumes, will help investors better understand the dynamics of the highly liquid gold market"

 “Clarity and transparency in financial markets is beneficial to investors as it increases their level of comfort and their understanding of an asset" (pdf report source: World Gold Council 201812_Gold-trading-volumes)

-Nicky Shiels, metals commodity strategist with Scotiabank, in his end of November 2018 analysis, commented that:
+Nicky Shiels, metals commodity strategist with Scotiabank, in her end of November 2018 analysis, commented that: